serval-uni-lu/upNNF/capkc/README.md

 The `dnf` folder additionally contains a cube generator.
 Basically, it generate a partial `DNF` with a heuristic.
-The idea is that we can combine the upper bound returned by `up` or `capkc` (which are built from the bottom up) with cubes that target clauses that have been excluded by the compilation process in a top-down approach and build a tighter d-DNNF by using the `divkc` principle.
+The idea is that we can combine the upper bound returned by `up` or `capkc` (which are built from the bottom up) with cubes that target clauses that have been excluded by the compilation process in a top-down approach and build a tighter d-DNNF by using the `divkc` theorems.
-In this case however, we wish to avoid the issue where the projected formula had too many solutions, therefore, partial DNF compilation allows us to top the process at any time.
+In this case however, we wish to avoid the issue where the projected formula had too many solutions, therefore, partial DNF compilation allows us to stop the process at any time.
-The program starts with one empty cubes and iteratively uses shannon decomposition to split the cube that satisfies the fewest clauses of the input formula with a focus on the ones that are not present in `t.cnf.up` or `t.cnf.unnf`.
+The program starts with one empty cubes and iteratively uses shannon decomposition to split the cube that satisfies the fewest clauses of the input formula with a focus on the clauses that are not present in `t.cnf.up` or `t.cnf.unnf`.

 ## Build

+Please un the followning commands to compile the `dnf` executable:

 ```
 cd dnf